For Employers

 Learn more about these options for connecting with and helping prepare young professionals:

-- Attend the annual CNRE Career Fair.
+- Attend a CNRE Career Fair.

 - Join the College of Natural Resources and Environment LinkedIn group.